Campaigners stage oil spill outside London City Hall against pipeline investments

 “Indigenous communities in Alberta’s tar sands and North Dakota have been calling for action to end unsanctioned expansion in our territories.
 Divestment from tar sands, fracking, coal and dirty fossil fuels that violate the rights of Indigenous peoples and exacerbate climate change will ensure these projects become energy economies of the past.”

 Companies directly funded from the London Pension Fund include:

-- Energy Transfer Partners and ConocoPhilips – the companies behind the controversial Dakota Access Pipeline, condemned by Native American groups for threatening water supplies and sacred land.
+- Energy Transfer Partners, ConocoPhilips and Marathon Petroleum – companies behind the controversial Dakota Access Pipeline, condemned by Native American groups for threatening water supplies and sacred land.

-- The Energy & Minerals Group, a multi-billion financier of US fracking ventures, including those of fracking pioneer Aubrey McClendon, who died a day after being indicted by a federal US court on charges of conspiring to rig oil and gas bids.
+- The Energy & Minerals Group, a multi-billion financier of US fracking ventures, including those of “fracking king” Aubrey McClendon, who died a day after being indicted by a federal US court on charges of conspiring to rig oil and gas bids.

-- Oil giants Shell, Exxon Mobil, Gazprom, Petrobras, Total, BP, Suncor, as well as gas company Chevron and coal giants Rio Tinto, Glencore and BHP-Billiton.
+- Oil giants Royal Dutch Shell, Exxon Mobil, Gazprom, Petrobras, Total, BP as well as gas giant Chevron and coal giants Rio Tinto, Glencore, BHP-Billiton and Vale.

 Divest London is a grassroots citizens’ movement pushing institutions across the capital to divest from fossil fuels.
 They are part of the global Fossil Free divestment movement.
-Divest London is urging for London to join cities such as Berlin, Sydney, Oslo, Toronto, San Francisco, Seattle, Melbourne as well as the 689 institutions in 76 countries who have committed to divest from the fossil fuel industry.
+Divest London is urging for London to join cities such as Berlin, Sydney, Oslo, Toronto, San Francisco, Seattle, Melbourne as well as the 689 institutions in 76 countries which make up the global divestment movement.